 - It is not possible to take capital out of the country without taxation

-Chartered accountant Per Laugesen explains here about the Greenland tax rules, the proposal to amend the tax law and whether it is possible to take capital out of the country without taxation.
+State-authorized accountant Per Laugesen explains here the Greenlandic tax rules, the proposal to amend the tax law, and whether it is possible to take capital out of the country without taxation.

-- Since the introduction of the Tax Act in Greenland, they have operated with the concept of full tax liability (Section 1 of the Tax Act) and limited tax liability (Section 2 of the Tax Act).
+- Since the introduction of the tax law in Greenland, the concept of full tax liability (Section 1 of the Tax Act) and limited tax liability (Section 2 of the Tax Act) has been used.
 These concepts are also used internationally, says Per Laugesen.

 Published

-Naalakkersuisoq for Finance and Taxes , Múte B. Egede, has tabled a bill to amend the tax law.
+Minister of Finance and Taxes, Múte B. Egede, has submitted a bill amending the Tax Act.

 This is done to ensure that capital earned in Greenland is not taken out of the country without taxation.

-Sermitsiaq has asked certified public accountant Per Laugesen from Grønlands Revision A/S to explain the proposal to amend the tax law, and whether it is possible to take capital out of Greenland without taxation.
+Sermitsiaq has asked state-authorized public accountant Per Laugesen from Grønlands Revision A/S to explain the proposal to amend the Tax Act, and whether it is possible to move capital out of Greenland without taxation.

 Per Laugesen explains:

-- Since the introduction of the tax law in Greenland, they have operated with the concept of full tax liability (Section 1 of the Tax Act) and limited tax liability (Section 2 of the Tax Act).
+- Since the introduction of the Tax Act in Greenland, the concept of full tax liability (Section 1 of the Tax Act) and limited tax liability (Section 2 of the Tax Act) has been used.
 These concepts are also used internationally.

 The basic tax rules

-A person is fully liable for tax if the person lives in Greenland.
-A company is fully liable for tax if the company is registered in Greenland, or if the day-to-day management of the company lives in Greenland.
-Full tax liability means that a person or company is liable for tax to Greenland of everything you earn in the whole world.
+A person is fully liable to tax if the person lives in Greenland.
+A company is fully liable to tax if the company is registered in Greenland or if the daily management of the company lives in Greenland.
+Full liability to tax means that a person or company is liable to tax in Greenland on everything they earn worldwide.
 Regardless of whether the money is earned in Greenland or abroad.

-- That is worth noting here that a foreign company with Greenlandic management (the seat of management) is fully liable to tax in Greenland according to Greenlandic rules.
+- It is worth noting here that a foreign company with a Greenlandic management (the seat of management) is fully liable to tax in Greenland according to Greenlandic rules.

-- That may sound a little strange, but it is to avoid that you just create one company in a tax shelter and earns money in Greenland without taxation in Greenland.
-The seat of management is also an international term, which is used both in the OECD and the rest of the world.
+- It may sound a bit strange, but it is to avoid that you just set up a company in a tax haven and make money in Greenland without being taxed in Greenland.
+The place of management is also an international concept, which is used both in the OECD and the rest of the world.

-If a person comes to Greenland and works for a employer in Greenland, but without moving to Greenland, then the person is limited taxable in Greenland.
-The person must therefore only pay tax in Greenland of the Greenlandic income and not of that person, if any serving in his home country.
+If a person comes to Greenland and works for an employer in Greenland, but without moving to Greenland, then the person has limited tax liability in Greenland.
+The person must therefore only pay tax in Greenland on the Greenlandic income and not on what the person may earn in his or her home country.

-A foreign company with a branch or department or a major construction project in Greenland is limited to Greenland of the income earned in Greenland.
-And here Greenland gets the tax from the part served in Greenland.
+A foreign company with a branch or department or a major construction project in Greenland is subject to limited tax liability in Greenland on the income earned in Greenland.
+And here Greenland receives the tax on the portion earned in Greenland.

-- So let me state right away that there is no one who can work in Greenland for a Greenlandic employer or run a business in Greenland and earn money in Greenland, without Greenland also receiving tax on the income at the same time.
-It is regardless of whether it is a person or a company, and regardless of whether the company is registered abroad or in Greenland, says Per Laugesen.
+- So let me state right away that no one can work in Greenland for a Greenlandic employer or run a business in Greenland and earn money in Greenland without Greenland also receiving tax on the income.
+This is regardless of whether it is a person or a company, and regardless of whether the company is registered abroad or in Greenland, says Per Laugesen.

-What happens if you move out of Greenland?
-Can you take earnings with you, or will Greenland lose the tax something?
+So what happens if you move out of Greenland?
+Can you take your earnings with you, or does Greenland lose some of its tax?

-- The main rule in tax law is that the time when a person or a company is taxable on an income, is when the person or company becomes entitled to the money (time of vesting).
+- The main rule in tax law is that the time when a person or company is liable to tax on income is when the person or company becomes entitled to the money (the time of acquisition of rights).

-- That means that it is not possible to postpone when the tax must be collected to postpone the actual payment until later.
-If it were possible, many would ask to be paid salary or other income after you have moved out Greenland.
-And then Greenland will lose a treasure.
-It is not possible after them Greenland tax rules.
+- This means that it is not possible to postpone when the tax is to be collected by postponing the payment itself until later.
+If it were possible, many people would ask to be paid their salary or other income after moving out of Greenland.
+And then Greenland would lose a tax.
+This is not possible according to the Greenlandic tax rules.

-What then happens if a company or a person moves out of Greenland?
-Greenland then loses the tax on earnings in Greenland after the move?
+What happens if a company or person moves out of Greenland?
+Does Greenland lose tax on earnings in Greenland after the move?

-- No. If a person or company moves out of Greenland, it changes tax status from fully taxable to limited taxable.
-The one part of the company that is still physically located in Greenland gets Greenland still taxed - even after a company has moved out of Greenland.
-It can too example be a trucking business, construction company, law office, architectural office and so on.
+- No. If a person or a company moves out of Greenland, the tax status changes from full tax liability to limited tax liability.
+The part of the company that is still physically located in Greenland will still be taxed in Greenland – even after a company has moved out of Greenland.
+This could be, for example, a trucking business, construction company, law firm, architect's office and so on.

-- The one part of the company that is not physical, the new home country gets the tax.
-Not physical assets can, for example, be securities such as shares, bonds, financial contracts and mortgages.
-These rules are also consistent with international regulations.
+- The part of the business that is not physical is taxed by the new home country.
+Non-physical assets can be, for example, securities such as shares, bonds, financial contracts and mortgages.
+These rules are also in accordance with international rules.

-Well, Greenland is being cheated out of taxes the part of the business (not physical assets) which accompanies the person or the company out of Greenland?
+So, is Greenland being cheated of tax by the part of the business (not physical assets) that follows the person or company out of Greenland?

-- No. For approximately 30 years, we have had a rule in Section 38 of the Tax Act that these securities must be taxed in Greenland when the person or company moves.
-The physical assets remain in Greenland and Greenland gets the tax on the earnings and assets such as shares, bonds, financial contracts and mortgages get Greenland the tax until the day of the move.
-Even if the shares, the bonds or the mortgage deeds have not been sold before the move.
+- No. For about 30 years, we have had a rule in Section 38 of the Tax Act that these securities must be taxed in Greenland when the person or company moves.
+The physical assets remain in Greenland and Greenland receives the tax on the earnings and assets such as shares, bonds, financial contracts and mortgages are taxed by Greenland until the day of the move.
+Even if the shares, bonds or mortgages have not been sold before the move.

-- That that is to say, this rule is thus an exception to the main rule that Greenland can only tax an income when it is realized (sold).
-So neither here, is there any real possibility of moving out of Greenland and getting one unrealized profit with out of the country tax-free.
+- That is, this rule is an exception to the main rule that Greenland can only tax income when it has been realized (sold).
+So here too, there is no real possibility of moving out of Greenland and taking an unrealized profit out of the country tax-free.

-- Just because a director moves from Greenland to another country, it won't happen any values out of the company.
-If the director takes any values with him, yes It's theft.
-And it is punished according to the Criminal Code.
+- Just because a director moves from Greenland to another country, no assets will leave the company.
+If the director takes any assets with him, then that is theft.
+And it is punishable under the Criminal Code.

 Dividend tax

-The country where a company is domiciled for tax purposes, is source country when dividends are paid.
-It is the source country that has the right to a provisional dividend tax.
-But where the owner of the company lives, it must also dividend tax is typically paid.
-Usually, the owner can offset the tax that has been paid in the source country.
-These rules are also in line with international ones rules.
+The country where a company is tax resident is the source country when dividends are paid.
+It is the source country that is entitled to a provisional dividend tax.
+However, where the owner of the company lives, dividend tax is also typically payable.
+Normally, the owner can offset the tax paid in the source country.
+These rules are also in accordance with international rules.

-Well, Greenland does not lose a dividend tax, when a company moves out of Greenland?
+So Greenland doesn't lose a dividend tax when a company moves out of Greenland?

-- That short answer is no!
-No dividends are distributed in connection with the move.
-If a dividend is paid out in a few years, it is correct that Greenland cannot collect dividend tax as source country.
+- The short answer is no!
+No dividends will be distributed in connection with the move.
+If dividends are paid in a few years, it is correct that Greenland cannot levy dividend tax as a source country.
 The main rule in Greenland is that dividends are deductible.
-So either a company pays corporation tax or is paid there dividend tax.
-If a company moves out of Greenland, this rule applies, that dividends are not deductible for foreign companies.
-So therefore sheep Greenland in practice either corporation tax or dividend tax on the income that is served in Greenland.
+So either a company pays corporate tax or dividend tax is paid.
+If a company moves out of Greenland, the rule that dividends are deductible does not apply to foreign companies.
+So therefore, Greenland will in practice either pay corporate tax or dividend tax on the income earned in Greenland.

-- The transferor taxation in section 38 includes only the four forms mentioned, shares, bonds, financial contracts and mortgages.
-That is, if, for example, you have developed an App or something else that is not physical and that is not fiscal depreciable and which is also not a share, bond, financial contract or a mortgage deed, then there is theoretically a gap in the law.
+- The transfer tax in § 38 only covers the four forms mentioned, shares, bonds, financial contracts and mortgage deeds.
+This means that if, for example, you have developed an App or something else that is not physical and is not tax-depreciable and is also not a share, bond, financial contract or mortgage deed, then there is theoretically a gap in the law.

 The proposed changes

-In June 2025, a bill was sent to Naalakkersuisut in consultation.
-The proposal contained a modernization of section 38, so that all assets that moved out of Greenland must be taxed.
-In addition, it is proposed to introduce a new special liquidation tax of 17-19 percent, even if the company is not liquidated, therefore closed.
-The liquidation tax is collected, even if the earnings in the company is already taxed in Greenland, and even if the company does not close, but, on the other hand, continues its business in Greenland.
-And although Greenland continues gets the tax from the earnings in the company after the move.
+In June 2025, a bill was sent to the Greenlandic Government for consultation.
+The proposal included a modernization of Section 38, so that all assets that are moved out of Greenland must be taxed.
+In addition, it is proposed to introduce a new special liquidation tax of 17-19 percent, even if the company is not liquidated, i.e. closed.
+The liquidation tax is collected even if the company's earnings are already taxed in Greenland, and even if the company does not close, but rather continues its operations in Greenland.
+And even if Greenland continues to receive the tax from the company's earnings after the move.

-- They existing rules in Greenland work, and there is no income that can be recorded out of Greenland without taxation, states Per Laugesen from Greenland's Audit.
+- The existing rules in Greenland work, and there is no income that can be taken out of Greenland without taxation, states Per Laugesen from Greenland's Audit Office.

-Grønlands Revision A/S, of which Per Laugesen is a co-owner, has also submitted a consultation response to Naalakkersuisut's consultation on the Proposal for the Inatsisartutlaw on amending the County Council Act on income tax.
-The hearing took place in June-July 2025.
+Grønlands Revision A/S, of which Per Laugesen is a co-owner, has also submitted a response to the Naalakkersuisut consultation on the Proposal for the Greenland Act on Amendments to the Landsting Act on Income Tax.
+The consultation took place in June-July 2025.

 Abonnementer